pivotal-cf/pivotal-ui/CONTRIBUTING.md

 "1.9.3", not "^1.9.3").
 For non-pui modules, use your best judgement :grin:

 ### Adding new components

-Some conventions you should be aware of...
+_We are still refining this process!
+If you find any of this confusing, let us know!_

+If you are adding a new component, we have provided 'alpha' folders as CSS and React sandboxes.
+These allow you to iterate on components and see them in the styleguide.

+**Don't worry about directory organization or publishing the component to NPM; we'll take care of it after merging your pull request!**

 #### CSS components

-If you are adding a new component, please modify the files in `src/pivotal-ui/components/alpha`.
-The alpha folder is a sandbox for testing new components.
-After we merge in your PR, we'll take care of making a new folder and publishing the module for you.
+If you are adding a new CSS component, please modify the files in `src/pivotal-ui/components/alpha`.

 Write your css and hologram docs in `src/pivotal-ui/components/alpha/alpha.scss`.
 **Don't create a new file!!!**